sapegin/washingcode-book/manuscript/book.md

 ## Avoid mutation

-Mutations happen when we change a JavaScript object or an array without creating a new variable or reassigning an existing one:
+Mutations happen when we change a JavaScript object or array without creating a new variable or reassigning an existing one:

 ```js
 const puppy = {